jacqis/mlaw-ccpit/_key-partners/1a-supporting-organisations-singapore.md

   <img src="/images/scma-logo.jpeg" title="SCMA" alt="SCMA">
 </div>

-The Singapore Chamber of Maritime Arbitration (SCMA) is one of Asia’s leading arbitration centres.
-SCMA provides a framework for maritime and international trade arbitration that is responsive to the needs of users.
-Together with SCMA’s specialized Panel of Arbitrators and proven track record, SCMA offers parties a neutral and cost-effective forum to resolve their disputes expeditiously.
+The Singapore Chamber of Maritime Arbitration is a specialist arbitration institution which provides a neutral, cost-effective and flexible framework for maritime and international trade arbitrations that is responsive to the needs of industry users.
+Its global and regional members hail from all sectors of maritime, trade and arbitration communities.
+SCMA attracts disputants in the region by providing tailored solutions to suit the region’s interests.

-SCMA’s Advantage and Distinctive Features:<br>

-• Flexible, Un-Administered Model: SCMA adopts an un-administered arbitration approach.
-Its “light-touch” management is preferred by the global shipping and trading communities and allows parties the full benefits of time and flexibility to resolve their disputes.<br>

-• Panel of Maritime Expertise: SCMA has one of the largest panels of specialized maritime arbitrators in Asia.
-SCMA’s arbitrators are of diverse nationalities and jurisdictions.
-Although not mandatory, parties may choose to appoint an arbitrator from SCMA’s panel.<br>

-• Cost-Effectiveness: SCMA does not charge administration fees nor is there a mandatory scale of arbitrators’ fees.
-Parties may agree upon rates with the arbitrator.<br>

-• Usability: Singapore is listed as one of the three seats of choice for arbitration in BIMCO’s dispute resolution clause, the NYPE Time Charter Party of 2015 and Singapore Ship Sale Form.<br>

-• Rules that Reflect the Needs of the Users: SCMA’s rules are simple and kept current with feedback from the industry.
-Some of the latest features of our rules include the Arb-Med-Arb Clause and Small Claims Procedure for claims under the sum of USD 150,000.<br>

-• Enforceable and Final Awards: Singapore is a signatory to the 1958 New York Convention.
-Arbitral awards issued in Singapore are therefore enforceable in over 150 UN Member States.<br>

-• Inclusive Membership Base: Membership of the SCMA is open to companies and individuals from all sectors of the maritime and international trade communities.
+The Secretariat helms the promotion and development of SCMA across the region.
+The Secretariat also leads educational and training symposiums to foster thought leadership and encourage pragmatic solutions for maritime and trade businesses.
+The Registrar and Assistant Registrar provide on-demand administrative support to disputants and tribunals.

 ### Singapore International Arbitration Centre (SIAC)